kasnerz/quintd/README.md

 A basic setting which will generate a small dataset (10 examples per domain) with the random seed 7331:
 ```
+NUM_EXAMPLES=10
 SEED=7331
-NUM_EXAMPLES=10

 python data/generate_dataset.py -n $NUM_EXAMPLES -r $SEED
 ```

-The dataset (Quintd-1) used for the experiments in the paper is available in [data/quintd-1](data/quintd-1).
+The dataset (Quintd-1) used for the experiments in the paper is available in [data/quintd-1/data](data/quintd-1/data).

-The following code will try to replicate the data collection for Quintd-1 (up to the difference in API responses):
+The following code will try to replicate the data collection for Quintd-1 (up to some differences in API responses):
 ```
 python data/generate_dataset.py --replicate
 ```